 About the Clifton Environmental Commission

-Established by municipal resolution, the Clifton Environmental Commission is an advisory body composed of Clifton residents appointed by the Mayor.
+Established by municipal resolution in 1970, the Clifton Environmental Commission is an advisory body composed of Clifton residents appointed by the Mayor.
 It is comprised of 7 regular and 2 alternates including a member of the Clifton Planning Board.
 All commissioners serve one, two and three-year terms.
+The commission is also a member of ANJEC (Association of New Jersey Environmental Commissions).

 The role of the commission is to study, evaluate, and make recommendations to the City Council regarding local environmental issues, including (but not limited to): solid waste management and recycling; clean water resources; storm water management; energy conservation and renewable energy resources; air, noise, and light pollution control; preservation and use of parks and other open spaces; land use; and protection of flora, fauna, soil, and landscape throughout the City of Clifton.
 The Commission also conducts research and coordinates activities regarding the use and potential use of open land areas, including recommendations to the City Council for acquisitions of open space.
 It also serves as a watchdog for environmental concerns opportunities within the city.